A project of the Urban Institute and

-Neighborhood Info DC works to support community organizations, neighborhood leadership and residents and government as they work to improve the quality of life for people throughout the District of Columbia.
+Neighborhood Info DC works to support community organizations, neighborhood leadership and residents and government as they work to improve the quality of life for people throughout the District of Columbia and the Washington region.

 Looking for data about your community but don't know where to find it?
 Find data in our DC neighborhood profiles in the following subject areas: population, well-being, housing, foreclosures, and schools.
 Browse for relevant statistics and downloadable data.
-Profiles are now updated with ACS data for 2010-2014 and sales, crime, and TANF/SNAP data for 2015.
-(7-6-16) Find data for the following geographies:
+Profiles are now updated with ACS data for 2011-2015 and property sales and crime data through 2016.
+(4-10-17) Find data for the following geographies: